Directive Principles of State Policy – (DPSPs of the Indian constitution)

-The framers of our Constitution borrowed this idea from the Irish Constitution of 1937, it was copied from the Spanish Constitution.
-Directive Principles of State Policy enumerated in Part IV of the Constitution from Articles 36 to 51.
+The idea of DPSP was borrowed from the Irish Constitution of 1937, it was copied from the Spanish Constitution.
+Directive Principles of State Policy are enumerated in Part IV of the Constitution from Articles 36 to 51.

 - The Directive Principles are non-justiciable in nature, so these are not legally enforceable by the courts for their violation.
 Therefore, the government (Central, state, and local) cannot be compelled to implement it.
 Article 37 says that these principles are fundamental in the governance of the country and it shall be the duty of the State to apply these principles in making laws.